tmelisma-salesforce/ImageToForm-iOS/SOFTWARE_DESIGN_AND_POC_PLAN.md

 **1.4.
 High-Level Data and Control Flow:**

 The typical flow involves the UI Layer initiating a scan request via the Coordination Layer.
 The Coordinator activates the Capture Service, which provides a processed image buffer.
 This buffer is passed to the Core Extraction Service for OCR.
 The resulting raw text, along with context, goes to the Parsing & Validation Service.
 The structured, validated data (or errors) are returned via the Coordinator to the Presentation Layer, which updates the form fields or displays appropriate messages, always allowing user review.
 Asynchronous operations with completion handlers, delegates, or reactive patterns (like Combine) manage the flow between background processing and main thread UI updates.
+The system is designed such that components interact through well-defined interfaces, promoting decoupling.

 ---